"Your best tree source". Over 300+ tree varieties!

 In this day and age, the Coast Redwood trees (Sequoia sempervirens) represent the world’s tallest single-stemmed plants.
 It is an evergreen coniferous monoecious softwood species, which begins coning at about 10-15 years of age; and grows at the extraordinarily fast rate of 5-7 feet per year as a younger tree.
 The Coast Redwood is a prolific seed producer, bearing many cones about 3 inches in length; containing small seeds no larger than those of a tomato.
 The record of the tallest tree is in California; reaching 379 feet tall.

 This champion tree begs the question of how do trees grow so tall and what limits their maximum stature.
-Recurring to our initial question on the behaviour of tree growth
+Recurring to our initial question on the behavior of growth of a tree.

 It is important to highlight that the growth patterns of all dicot trees are similar, but they are different from other plants which are popularly called “trees,” such as palms (monocots).